tamasorosz/py2femm/examples/magnetics/ISPMSM/documentation/tests_and_examples.md

 the rotor moves relative to the stator.
 This effect is particularly noticeable in permanent magnet synchronous machines (PMSMs), leading to vibration, noise, and reduced smoothness in motion.

-* Rotate the rotor in small steps (e.g., 1° or less) over an electrical period.
+* Rotate the rotor in small steps (one degree or less) over an electrical period.
 For each step, compute the electromagnetic torque using FEM without any current.

 An electrical period for this slot/magnet pole combination will have 12 cogging steps per turn due to the Least Common Multiple _LCM(12,4)=**12**_.
-It means that 12 period is present over one rotation, so over 360 mechanical degrees.
+This means that 12 periods are present over one rotation, so over 360 mechanical degrees.
 To decrease the computational burden _360/12=**30**_ degrees is enough to calculate one period of the cogging torque.

 ![img.png](img.png)

-After selecting the _cogging_ option the parameter list jumps up shown above.
+After selecting the _cogging_ option, the parameter list jumps up, as shown above.
 First of all, every parameter is limited to a given input type.
-Those parameters are always checked for valid input and the program will not start until all differences are solved.
+Those parameters are constantly checked for valid input, and the program will not start until all exceptions are solved.
 Please keep that in mind!
+The algorithm checks the input if you press _start simulation_.

-        int/float:          int (integer) means discrete whole-number values, and float (floating-point) means continuous decimal values, allowing for higher precision
+        int/float:          int (integer) means discrete whole-number values and float (floating-point) means continuous decimal values, allowing for higher precision

-        int/float/pos:      int (integer) means discrete whole-number values, and float (floating-point) means continuous decimal values, allowing for higher precision but only positive numbers higher than zero (>0)
+        int/float/pos:      int (integer) means discrete whole-number values and float (floating-point) means continuous decimal values, allowing for higher precision but only positive numbers higher than zero (>0)